Walkara: Timpanogos Chief

-Walkara was born approximately 1808 along the Spanish Fork River in Utah.
+Walkara was born in approximately 1808 along the Spanish Fork River in Utah.
 He was one of the five sons of a chief of the Timpanogos Tribe.
 He spent much time fishing along the Utah Lake shores in what is now Provo and Vineyard.
 Walkara could communicate in Spanish, English, and native languages.
 His brothers included Chief Arapeen, for whom the Arapeen Valley near Sterling, Utah was named; Chief San-Pitch, for whom Sanpete County is named; Chief Kanosh, for whom a town was named; and Chief Sowiette.

 He gathered a raiding band of warriors from Great Basin tribes, Ute, Paiute and Shoshone, and often rode with his brothers on raids.
 His band raided ranches and attacked travelers in the Great Basin and along the Old Spanish Trail between New Mexico and California.
 Small native bands and tribes in the area paid him tribute in return for protection and assistance.
 Walkara was often distinguished by the yellow face paint that he wore.

 Some people called him, 'The Greatest Horse thief in History.'
 In California, especially, Walkara was known as a great horse thief, due to his stealing around 3,000 horses in Southern California in the 1840s.
 In some of these raids, the band fought Cahuilla leader Juan Antonio.
 Mountain men James Beckwourth and Thomas "Pegleg" Smith were involved in this campaign and were known to trade with Walkara, providing the band with whiskey in return for horses.
 In 1845 Benjamin Davis Wilson, Justice of the Peace and assistant for Indian affairs in Riverside County, was commissioned to track down Walkara and his marauders and bring them to justice, but never succeeded.
 Their mission was interrupted by the discovery of the Big Bear Lake area.
 No additional account of the pursuit was ever reported.
 Horsethief Canyon and Little Horsethief Canyon in the Cajon Pass are named for Walkara's exploits.
 Several men were killed in both canyons.